Authorities say the suspected Buffalo supermarket shooter traveled from hours away. Here's what we know | News Channel 3-12

 The suspect, Payton Gendron, an 18-year-old White man, was charged with first-degree murder, Buffalo City Court Chief Judge Craig Hannah told CNN, adding the district attorney’s office is planning on indicting the suspect and bringing additional charges.
 Gendron pleaded not guilty to the charge.

-The suspect first opened fire in the store’s parking lot and then moved inside, where he continued shooting before surrendering to police, Buffalo Police Commissioner Joseph Gramaglia said.
+The suspect first opened fire in the store’s parking lot and then moved inside, where he continued shooting before surrendering to police, Gramaglia said.

-Thirteen people were shot, with three suffering non-life threatening injuries, Gramaglia said.
-Of the 13 victims, 11 were African American and two were White, Gramaglia said.

 The FBI is investigating the shooting as both a hate crime and a case of racially motivated violent extremism, said Stephen Belongia, FBI special agent in charge of the Buffalo field office.